 It is also possible to trace all communication between an Orber-ORB and, for example, a Java-ORB, communicating via IIOP.
-All you need to do is to activate an interceptor [page 79].
-Normally, the users must implement the interceptor themselves, but for your convenience Orber includes three pre-compiled interceptors called orber_iiop_tracer, orber_iiop_tracer_silent and orber_iiop_tracer_stealth.
+All you need to do is to activate an interceptor [page 77].
+Normally, the users must implement the interceptor themselves, but for your convenience Orber includes two pre-compiled interceptors called orber_iiop_tracer and orber_iiop_tracer_silent.